askforarun/AMBER2LAMMPS/README.md

 #output: data.name, parm.name and in.name

-#name is the name of mol2, frcmod and top file
+#name is the name of mol2, frcmod and top file and these three files should be in the same folder

+#main.py generates the three files